-4. Remove the fuse and check it.
+4. Remove the fuse for inspection.
 If the fuse is blown, replace it with a fuse of the same specified rating.
-The outboard motor is supplied with spare fuses in the spare fuse holder.
+The spare fuse is supplied with the outboard motor in the spare fuse holder.

 1. Blown fuse

 2. Periodic Inspection